Depression in Teens

 Depression in Teens is Treatable

 According to the U.S. National Library of Medicine, depression treatment starts at home.
-Supporting your teen when they present symptoms of depression by listening instead of offering advice may encourage a willingness to share.
+Because of this, you should support your teen when they present symptoms of depression by listening instead of offering advice.
+This may encourage a willingness to share.
 Create a structured environment with schedules that include enough time for sleep.
 Encourage activity and healthy eating.
 Most importantly, be aware of the symptoms of depression getting worse and have a plan to address them.

 A study by the American Academy of Family Physicians reported that 5.6% of teens show signs of depressions.
-They recommend interpersonal therapy for mild depression and a combination of therapy and medication for moderate to severe depression.
-The report goes on to say that treatment for depression in adolescence should continue for at least six months after remission.
+They recommend interpersonal therapy for mild depression.
+For moderate to severe depression, a combination of therapy and medication may be needed.
+Because symptoms can reappear, the report goes on to say that treatment for depression in adolescence should continue for at least six months after remission.

-The Mayo Clinic reports that a very effective treatment for teens with depression is a combination of communicative therapy and medication as necessary for more severe depression.
+The Mayo Clinic reports that a very effective treatment for teens with depression includes communicative therapy as well as medication as necessary for more severe depression.

-Psychotherapy is recommended to always be a component of the treatment of teen depression in the parent’s guide by The American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry.
+Psychotherapy is recommended to be a component of the treatment of teen depression in the parent’s guide by The American Psychiatric Association, as well as the American Academy of Child and Adolescent Psychiatry.